morganstanley/ComposeUI/src/shell/js/composeui-node-launcher/README.md

 ## CLI

-The CLI enables you to execute your app with compose by executing the following command:
+The CLI enables you to execute your app with ComposeUI by executing the following command:

 ```
 composeui myapp.js